STR4T0TT0/str4t0tt0.github.io/projects.markdown

 ## **1. Auditing a fictional business**

-In this project, I conducted a comprehensive security audit for compliance with Botium standards for a fictional business.
+In this project, I conducted a comprehensive security audit / compliance for a fictional business "Botium Toys".
 The goal was to write a recommendation about how to improve the organization’s security posture.
 The final document must provide a list of risks and compliance requirements that need to be addressed.

 - [Audit a fictional business](/projects/security-audit/)